uib/ordbok-api/xjtei.md

 * `pos` is the word class the word belongs to.
 It's a string like 'v=verb', 'n=noun', 'a=adjective', 'av=adverb',...

-* `pos2` the the expanded word class code.
-Given this code it's possible to algorithmically derive the forms from the _lemma`.
+* `pos2` the expanded word class code.
+Given this code it's possible to algorithmically derive the forms from the lemma.
 It's a string like 'n1', 'n2', 'v1', 'v2', 'm1'

 * `forms` lists how this word is written in its different forms.
 The interpretation of these lists depend on the `pos`.
-For instance for _nouns_ the inner array consist of 4 elements (singular/plural × ubestemt/bestemt form).
+For instance for _nouns_ the inner array consist of 4 inflections (singular/plural × indefinitive/definitive form).

 * `etym` describes where where the word came from.
 Ref [wikipedia](https://en.wikipedia.org/wiki/Etymology)